Filter Results (292)

 Considerations when purchasing hospital management system

 - Medical specialties: General hospital management software covers most popular medical specialties, but not all.
-If you practice medical specialties, but not all.
-If you practice a medical specialty, you need to be sure that the hospital management software you choose is customized to serve your specialty.
-Some vendors offer specialty-specific software that includes customized templates and reporting formats to serve that specialty.
+If you practise a medical specialty, you need to be sure that the hospital management software you choose is customised to serve your specialty.
+Some vendors offer specialty-specific software that includes customised templates and reporting formats to serve that specialty.

-- Training: Hospital management system can be used by staff members across different departments, physicians, patients, and their family members.
+- Training: Hospital management system can be used by staff members across different departments, doctors, patients, and their family members.
 It is very important that the software is easy to use and has a short learning curve.
-Most hospital management system vendors offer both initial onboarding sessions as well as comprehensive online training programs.
-Get familiar with the type, duration, cost, and mode of training offered by the vendor before finalizing a purchase.
+Most hospital management system vendors offer both initial onboarding sessions as well as comprehensive online training programmes.
+Familiarise yourself with the type, duration, cost, and mode of training offered by the vendor before finalising a purchase.

 Relevant hospital management software trends

-- Blockchain in the healthcare sector: After revolutionizing the financial sector, blockchain is setting its footprint in the healthcare sector now.
-Though at an early stage, blockchain adoption in the healthcare sector is expected to reach above $5.5 billion by 2026 .
+- Blockchain in the healthcare sector: After revolutionising the financial sector, blockchain is setting its footprint in the healthcare sector now.
+Though at an early stage, blockchain adoption in the healthcare sector is expected to reach above USD 5.5 billion by 2026.
 Blockchain technology in hospital management solutions is used to create high-integrity patient medical records that can be accessed via any medical facility connected to a secure network.
 Records are updated every time a patient visits their doctor and the changes are reflected in real-time.
-This helps physicians quickly get familiar with a patient's medical history.
-This technology can also be used to process insurance claims and detect fraud (e.g., submitting false claims repeatedly at different facilities).
+This helps doctors quickly familiarise themselves with a patient's medical history.
+This technology can also be used to process insurance claims and detect fraud (e.g. submitting false claims repeatedly at different facilities).

-- Better patient care with integrated IoT devices: IoT device adoption is on the rise in the healthcare sector: More and more sensory devices are used for continuous monitoring of body temperature, heart rate, blood pressure, etc. This saves time for staff who previously had to manually capture these inputs.
-Research from Aruba Networks states that 60% of healthcare organizations globally have introduced IoT devices into their facilities, and that number is expected to reach up to 87% in 2019 .
+- Better patient care with integrated IoT devices: IoT device adoption is on the rise in the healthcare sector: more and more sensory devices are used for continuous monitoring of body temperature, heart rate, blood pressure, etc. This saves time for staff who previously had to manually capture these inputs.
+Research from Aruba Networks states that more than 60% of healthcare organisations globally have introduced IoT devices into their facilities.